kodou/kodou-docs/_about/index.md

 3. Function is ready to be called via API

 If you already know what you want, simply send an API request for the code Environment, and the functions are ready to be called via API.

+## Workflow II

+kodou.io supports calling functions against a set of dependencies (Maven or Pypi, etc.) Simply send the list of dependencies and resources are provisioned per session id.
+Now function calls can be made on those dependencies and across dependencies.

 ## Advantages